gilesncwilliams/data-analytics-power-bi-report299/README.md

 Finally, a geography heirarchy was created for use in the map visualisation in the report.

-## Creating the Report
+### Creating the Report

 ![Static Badge](https://img.shields.io/badge/Report%20Theme-red)

 I used the Sticky Strawberry theme from the Microsoft Fabric community's theme gallery.
-To give the report a stylish feel, whilst maintaining a clear and readable visual asthetic overall.
+To give the report a stylish feel, whilst maintaining a clear and readable visual aesthetic overall.

 ![Static Badge](https://img.shields.io/badge/Customer%20Detail%20Page-red)